Scenario file description

 use_day_types_in_charge_computing

-If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations in the charging module.
-If set to false, the model will compute each day separately, which is considerably slower.
+If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations.

 start